 - The Durga puja is the most grand of all festivals for Bengal.
 And here at Dakhshineswar the Durga puja is celebrated with grand events.
 Priests recite from holy Sanskrit texts for five days telling about the victory of Ma Durga over the Ashura or demon.
 Here the priests perform the puja in front of the Kali image.

-How to reach Dakshineswar Kali Temple
+How to reach Dakshineswar Kali Temple?

-- The Barrackpore Trunk Road can be sought from Shyambazar’s five-point crossing, in north Kolkata.
+Dakshineswar Kali Temple is to the left of Dunlop junction.
+If one travels by metro, there is Dum Dum metro station nearby.
+Barrackpore Trunk Road can be sought from Shyambazar’s five-point crossing, in north Kolkata.
 This is another route to travel by road.
 And turning left one can reach Dakshineswar.

 - Visitors who are non-vegetarian can stop by the famous Gol Bari restaurant about 6.2 km from Dakshineswar which is famous for its’ kosha mangsho (chicken recipe).

 - Several new places for food have opened like “Bangaliyaana”, “Dunlop Hotel and Restaurant” etc.